aws-solutions/virtual-waiting-room-on-aws/docs/install-guide.md

 If this is the first time installing, or you are not sure what to install, include the authorizers, sample inlet strategies and sample waiting room code templates.
 This will allow you to see a minimal waiting room with a simple flow.

-1. aws-virtual-waiting-room-authorizers.template
+1. virtual-waiting-room-on-aws-authorizers.template
-2. aws-virtual-waiting-room-sample-inlet-strategy.template
+2. virtual-waiting-room-on-aws-sample-inlet-strategy.template
-3. aws-virtual-waiting-room-sample.template
+3. virtual-waiting-room-on-aws-sample.template

 The authorizers template will request parameters that are outputs of the installation of the main template.
 This is also tru for the inlet strategies template.
 You can find these values by navigating to the previously installed CloudFormation stack and choosing the Output tab.